martialboniou/Dots/README.md

 * multi-term
 * pp-c-l

 Anything is not as fast/smart as ido but it's very useful for displaying a one shot buffer.
-For example, type `<f5><f8>` to display a list:
+For example, type `<f5><f8>` to display a list including:

 * current buffers;
 * recently open files;